 There has been much hope and hype around the potential of social media for how journalists can further develop news work, for instance, by turning to a much larger pool of sources (for a critical review see Lewis and Molyneaux, 2018).
-Many prominent news media companies have required that their journalists actively use social media in news work.
 Research indicates that the standards and practices applied in the verification of social media sources differ significantly between the newsrooms and different forms of reporting (Lecheler & Kruikemeier, 2016, c.f. van Leuven et. al. 2018).
 While journalists in some contexts publish tweets without any forms of verification, there are also contexts in which journalists are generally reluctant to use social media sources (Broersma & Graham, 2013, p.
 461).
-Research has shown how journalists tend to follow institutionalized routines of turning to elite sources (Belair-Gagnon, 2015; Lecheler & Kruikemeier, 2016; van Leuven et al., 2018).
-The dominance of elite sources, and the related hierarchy of authorized sources in news journalism, is reproduced in the more frequent use of Twitter (compared to Facebook), the platform typically used by politicians, celebrities, etc. Thus, they provide a constant stream of newsworthy and quotable utterances (von Nordheim et al., 2018).
+The dominance of elite sources, and the related hierarchy of authorized sources in news journalism (Belair-Gagnon, 2015; Lecheler & Kruikemeier, 2016; van Leuven et al., 2018), is reproduced in the more frequent use of Twitter (compared to Facebook), the platform typically used by politicians, celebrities, etc. Thus, they provide a constant stream of newsworthy and quotable utterances (von Nordheim et al., 2018).
 Some exceptions occur, such as with live blogging, in which journalists turn to a larger and more diverse set of sources (Thorsen & Jackson, 2018).
 Moreover, journalists may also use messaging apps like WhatsApp to successfully invite people to participate in the news production processes (Kligler-Vilenchik & Tenenboim, 2019).
 At the selection and filtering stage, journalists have typically maintained control, rarely allowing others to participate in or influence the news production processes.

 What we have defined as the dislocation of news also has significant implications regarding the context of justification external to the news room and news journalism.
 News is increasingly distributed in the form of decontextualized pieces of information on different platforms (Nielsen, 2017); it is detached from the original context of production and justified in a new context.
 A basic principle in the latter context of justification can be summarized as follows: what is published in authorized media or by authorized voices is sufficiently true to be distributed, in pieces, if there are no obvious reasons for not doing so.
 In these republishing processes, the responsibility for verifications is blurred and the risk that problematic truths are circulated increases, not least because this circulation often occurs at a fast speed.